official-inquiries/official-inquiries.com/uk-parliament-iraq-inquiry/text/vol-2-section-3-5.md

 likely to impede UNMOVIC/IAEA’s effectiveness in fulfilling their mandate;

-102 Letter McDonald to Manning, 2 October 2002, ‘Iraq: UNSC Resolution’ attaching Paper, ‘Options for a New OP10’.
+[^102]: Letter McDonald to Manning, 2 October 2002, ‘Iraq: UNSC Resolution’ attaching Paper, ‘Options
-103 Paper ‘Options for a New OP10’, attached to Letter McDonald to Manning, 2 October 2002, ‘Iraq: UNSC Resolution’.
+[^103]: Paper ‘Options for a New OP10’, attached to Letter McDonald to Manning, 2 October 2002,

 255